Long-Term Athlete Development (LTAD) – Tennis Pathway

 The Long-Term Athlete Development (LTAD) is a systematic approach being adopted by Tennis Canada to maximize potential and increase the enjoyment of participants and athletes in our sport.
 It provides a framework for developing physical literacy, physical fitness, technical and tactical skills, and competitive ability using a stage-by-stage approach.
 The Tennis Canada LTAD model outlines an optimal development plan based on growth, development, and maturation for all individuals to participate in tennis.

-To learn more about each stage of the Tennis Pathway, click on name of the station below.
+To Learn More about each stage of the tennis pathway, click on the name of the station below

 The overall focus in this stage is to promote a passion for physical activity while laying the foundation for the lifelong enjoyment of sport.